-If you’re only just entering the universe of natural skincare remedies, then know this fact: the cures for acne are far more commonplace than you probably realise.
+If you’re only just getting into natural skincare remedies, then the cures for acne may be far more commonplace than you realise.

-Meanwhile, a single cup of fully ripe strawberries contains 97% of the RDI for vitamin C, which calms stress and speeds up the healing of old acne by increasing collagen formation.
-They’re teeming with thousands of obscure plant phytonutrients, with one example being the anti-inflammatory flavanol quercetin.
+For example, a single cup of fully ripe strawberries contains 97% of the RDI for vitamin C, which calms stress and speeds up the healing of old acne by increasing collagen formation.
+Strawberries are teeming with thousands of obscure plant phytonutrients, with one example being the anti-inflammatory flavanol quercetin.
 Finally, strawberries are an antioxidant bombshell which create a natural inbuilt armour against sunlight and air pollution.

 You can obtain each of these benefits by simply eating a tasty piece of fruit.
 You don’t have to throw away hours every month with a chemical regimen that ultimately gets you nowhere.

-Firstly, 100 grams of the common grape contains a miniscule 18% of the RDI for vitamin C. Compare that to 97% in strawberries, 79% in pineapples, and 43% in raspberries; almost every other fruit contains more.
+Firstly, 100 grams of the common grape contains just 18% of the RDI for vitamin C. Compare that to 97% in strawberries, 79% in pineapples, and 43% in raspberries; almost every other fruit contains more.

 18% doesn’t sound terrible, but for acne-clearing purposes, the RDI of 60mg is far too low already.
 I recommend at least 200mg daily.